Lazaros Christodoulopoulos: Bologna

 On 31 January 2013, Lazaros was transferred to Bologna on a free transfer.
 On 26 February 2013, Lazaros made his debut against Fiorentina coming on as a substitute and scoring a goal in a 2–1 win.

-The departure of Alessandro Diamanti in January has opened its doors as a starter for Lazaros Christodoulopoulos.
+The departure of Alessandro Diamanti in January has opened its doors as a starter for Christodoulopoulos.
 The Greek attacking midfielder has proved ready and able to take advantage of the chances he had, becoming one of the linchpins of the team coached by Davide Ballardini.

-In March 2014, Lazaros Christodoulopoulos netted a late consolation penalty in a 2–1 away loss against Livorno.
+In March 2014, Christodoulopoulos netted a late consolation penalty in a 2–1 away loss against Livorno.
 It was his first goal in the season.
-A week later, Lazaros Christodoulopoulos gave Bologna's survival hopes a massive boost with a crucial 1–0 win over Cagliari at the Dal’Ara.
+A week later, he gave Bologna's survival hopes a massive boost with a crucial 1–0 win over Cagliari at the Dal’Ara.
 He was outstanding for the club and at the heart of the club's excellent attacking football so it was no surprise when he swept home the winner from the penalty spot.
 Lazaros curled a free kick over the top for Bologna before being denied by another brilliant save with 15 minutes to go after again jinking past defenders and letting loose.
 Two minutes afterwards, the man of the match involved in everything was at the centre of controversy when the referee adjudged Daniele Dessena to have pushed him to the ground inside the box.
 The spot kick was awarded and Lazaros stepped up to provide the cool conversion and give his side a priceless win.

 On 16 May 2014, there was tension in the training campus at Bologna, a few days after the last challenge at the Olimpico against Lazio ending a disappointing season that led to relegation to Serie B. An entry of Cesare Natali's hard training on Lazaros Christodoulopoulos, sparked the reaction of the Greek midfielder.
 Lazaros is afraid to get hurt and jeopardize his participation at the 2014 World Cup.

 Bologna, after relegation, will proceed with the disposal of its most popular players.
-As reported by TuttoSport, one of the starters will be the Greek midfielder Lazaros Christodoulopoulos.
-The player has become the object of desire in Italy especially for Torino, Palermo and Fiorentina.
+As reported by TuttoSport, one of the starters will be the Greek midfielder Christodoulopoulos.
+The player had become the object of desire in Italy especially for Torino, Palermo and Fiorentina.
 The key element in his game is that the Greek midfielder knows how to take responsibility when the team is in trouble.